corpex/rubdian/README.md

 To configure a different database change the database connection uri in *$RUBDIAN\_HOME/rubdian.local.yml* as described in *$RUBDIAN\_HOME/rubdian.yml.dist*.

+### Data Backend

+#### distexec backends

+Since rubdian is using cpx-distexec for its command execution, it does support all backends cpx-distexec can work with.
+At the time of writing there are only 2 kinds of backends.
+The file based backend, meaning a simple plain text file with each server address per line and the foreman backend using the foreman api to collect hosts.
+See *$RUBDIAN\_HOME/rubdian.yml.dist* on how to change the backend.

+##### foreman backend

+To use the foreman backend you have to install the cpx-distexec-backend-foreman backend by typing

+        $ gem install cpx-distexec-backend-foreman

+And add the following lines to your *$RUBDIAN\_HOME/rubdian.local.yml*

+        rubdian:
+            distexec:
+                backend:
+                    driver: Cpx::Distexec::Backend::Foreman::Loader

+**-TODO-**
+*MISSING CONFIG.
+ADD PARAMETERS TO rubdian.local.yml*

-### server.list
+##### file backend: server.list

-By now, rubdian only supports plain text files as it's input source for hostnames to perform its operations on.
 The layout of such a file is very simple as it's basically just a newline seperated list of hostnames.

         server.domain.tld
         server2.domain.tld